Large deviation properties of weakly interacting processes via weak convergence methods: Remarks and extensions

 \section{Remarks and extensions}

 A feature of the weak convergence approach to large deviations is its flexibility.
-To illustrate this point we show in Subsection~\ref{SectExtensionsDelay} how to extend the Laplace principle established in Theorem~\ref{ThLaplacePrinciple} to weakly interacting systems described by stochastic delay (or functional) differential equations.
-Before, in Subsection~\ref{SectExtensionsComparison}, we compare our result to the classical large deviation principle (\mbox{LDP}) established in \cite{dawsongaertner87}.
+To illustrate this point we show in Section~\ref {SectExtensionsDelay} how to extend the Laplace principle established in Theorem \ref{ThLaplacePrinciple} to weakly interacting systems described by stochastic delay (or functional) differential equations.
+Before, in Section \ref{SectExtensionsComparison}, we compare our result to the classical large deviation principle (\mbox{LDP}) established in \cite{dawsongaertner87}.